 Studied: Digital Marketer Apprenticeship

-Progression: Creative Communications Assistant at NHS Walsall Clinical Commissioning Group (CCG)
+Progression: Creative Communications Assistant at NHS Black Country and West Birmingham Clinical Commissioning Groups

 An Apprenticeship was the last thing Cody Harper was considering as a teenager.
 He saw himself becoming his own boss, with the freedom to work how and when he chose.